AI-READI/cds-specification/docs/specification/root-metadata-files/participants.md

 The `participants.json` is intended to document the meaning and allowable values of each column in the the `participants.tsv` file.
 Its content must be as follows:

-- There must be one key for each column label in the `participants.tsv` file except for `participant_id` and the labels corresponding to the root-level datatype directories
+- There must be one key for each column label in the `participants.tsv` file except for the labels corresponding to the root-level datatype directories
 - All sub-keys must follow the same naming convention as the column labels in the `participants.tsv` file
 - A `description` sub-key must be included for each key to describe what the corresponding column represents
 - A `data_type` sub-key must be included to indicate what type of data is associated with that column (e.g., `string`, `integer`, etc.)